finos/open-source-readiness/docs/bok/Activities/Level-3/Contribution-Training.md

 **See Also**: [Contribution Compliance](Contribution-Compliance) for more information on the related policies.

-Your training course will therefore likely need to touch on:

-tbd.

 ## Remediation

 In the event of an issue with an open source engagement (e.g.  an accidental data leak) what is the process?